OPT STEM Extension

 - Already be on post-completion OPT and hold an appropriate degree in one of the DHS-approved STEM fields.

 - Be employed by, or have a job offer from, an employer who is registered with the E-Verify employment verification system.
 E-Verify is an Internet-based system operated by the Department of Homeland Security (DHS) in partnership with the Social Security Administration.
+Employment must be paid and full time (over 20 hours per week).

 - Have fewer than 90 days of unemployment while on OPT.